VaporousCreeper/BetterDiscord-ThemesAndPlugins/README.md

 ## Frequent Asked Questions

 #### Q: Can you make a custom theme for me?
 A: Off to a bad start already.
 Download and Install a theme that has theme customization available.
 In my case, Download the `GGO_Kirito.theme.css` from this repo or from BetterDiscord server under the `#official theme list`.
-Don't ask other plugin or theme developers to make you something, expect a No or to be Ignored.